jameshanlon/cheese/cheese/pages/governance.md

 city wards and city partners replicate the CHEESE Project, in coordination with Bristol, in other cities (more details on [who we work with here](/partners)).

-Our central office management team consists of seven people:
+Our central office management team consists of six directors and a survey
+manager:

 ## The team